-Shadows Over Sol divides up a character's capabilities into eight different ratings that each represent how good the character is at a broad class of actions.
-These ratings are called stats, and are scored for human characters on a scale of 1 to 10.
-The higher the number, the better the character is at that category of actions.
+Shadows Over Sol divides up a character's capabilities into eight different ratings representing how good the character is at a broad class of actions.
+These ratings are called stats and are scored for human characters on a scale of 1 to 10.
+The higher the number, the better the character is at the category of actions.
 On this scale, a historical human with wild type genes-entirely average in all aspects-would be rated a 4 in each stat.
 Modern humans, on the other hand, with the ubiquitousness of basic genetic screening and upgrades, average around a 5 on this scale.
-The highest stat within human potential is around 10, although nonhuman NPCs may go beyond this limit.
+The highest stat within human potential is 10, although nonhuman NPCs may go beyond this limit.
 Mechanically, these stats are used to help determine the success or failure of the character's actions.

-The eight different stats are divided into two groups: four physical and four mental.
-Physical stats represent some physical aspect of a character, while mental stats represent some mental aspect of a character.
-Each stat has an associated card suit, which is used in the action mechanic to determine a trump (see page 17).
+The eight different stats are divided evenly into two groups: physical and mental.
+Physical stats represent some physical aspect of the character, while mental stats represent some mental aspect of the character.
+Every stat has an associated card suit, which is used in the action mechanic to determine a trump (see page 18).
 What each stat represents is described below.

+★ Strength (Str)

-- → Strength (Str, ♠): A character's strength is a measure of her muscle and physical power.
-It helps determine how much she can lift, how hard she can punch and what she can push around. - → Dexterity (Dex, ♥): A character's dexterity is her coordination, flexibility, agility and balance.
+A character's strength is a measure of her muscle and physical power.
+It helps determine how much she can lift, how hard she can punch and what she can push around.